-What can you do if you see paint bubbles on your walls?
+What should you do if you see paint bubbles on your walls in Sydney?

 “Thanks for your time on the phone recently about the issues I have with my bathroom with potential leaks and water damage.
 As mentioned on the phone I like your web site and found the information on it very useful.
 Attached are some pictures of the bathroom, as well as the WC next door.